How do you nurture marriage when one spouse is sick? How do you act when you are the sick spouse?

-If you are going through a trial, physical or otherwise, here are verses of Scripture to hold on to.
+If you are going through a trial, where your spouse is sick or you are feeling tested physically or otherwise, here are verses of Scripture you can hold on to.
 (NLT version)

 3 We can rejoice, too, when we run into problems and trials, for we know that they help us develop endurance.
 4 And endurance develops strength of character, and character strengthens our confident hope of salvation.
 5 And this hope will not lead to disappointment.
 For we know how dearly God loves us, because he has given us the Holy Spirit to fill our hearts with his love.